cshapiro-1/dbt_bestpractices/training/README.md

 # Steps for A8 dbt_ Training:
 1. [Read the Required Reading](Required_Reading.md)
     - Pay special attention to the getting started section.
-This will be a great walkthrough.
+This will be a great introduction to what the steps are.
+Do not follow along, however, as our training will use a different data set than the jaffle_shop that Claire will be walking through.

 2. Connect your dbt Cloud to Snowflake.
 Follow the [Connecting To Snowflake](Connecting_To_Snowflake.md) instructions.